jeanbaptistemora/fluidattacks-universe2/docs/src/docs/machine/web/analytics/common.md

 ![Remediation Rate](https://res.cloudinary.com/fluid-attacks/image/upload/v1664814053/docs/web/analytics/common/remediation_rate.png)

-The percentage of closed
+The percentage of cvssf
-vulnerabilities that is
+remediated (closed/total) in
+the different groups,
+organization (all groups in
+the organization),
+or portfolio (all groups in
-the number of closed
+the portfolio).
-vulnerabilities over all those reported within your system.

 ## Exposure management over time